Igglybuff/awesome-piracy/readme.md

 ### Premium Link DDL Indexers
 - [snahp.it](https://snahp.it/) :star2: replaced /r/megalinks
 - [ololo](https://ololo.to/) ololo is a video streaming link search engine.
+- [VideoSpider](https://videospider.in/) VideoSpider crawls various websites and search engines to find movie and TV episode streaming links
 - [MegaSearch](http://megasearch.co) Search engine for finding content hosted on Mega and other premium hosts like OpenLoad
 - [Orion](https://orionoid.com/) Orion is a service that indexes metadata and links from a variety of public websites and networks, including torrent, usenet, and hoster indexes.
 - [hdencode](https://hdencode.com/)